gsagararatne/DataSciencePortfolio/README.md

 # DataSciencePortfolio
 A collection of selected data science projects to demonstrate skill sets, knowledge, and what I find interesting.
+This also gives me the perfect opportunity to manage this repo via git through git bash.

 ## Contents
 - PythonWebScraping: